joshsilva100/README/README.md

 I'm Joshua Silva

-  * Studying for a Computer Engineering Degree at Clemson University
+  * Computer Engineering B.S. from Clemson University's Holcombe Department of Electrical and Computer Engineering

-  * Currently in Senior Year, graduating in December 2025 :)

-  * Did a Co-op for a year at Bosch
+  * Did a Co-op for a year at Bosch gathering OEE production data.
+Gathered from user forms and HMIs, completing the digitization the entire process.

   * Have been an UGTA, or UnderGraduate Teacher's Assistant.
-Pretty much the assistant to the assistant.
+Helping teach Circuit labs by guiding students in the use of lab equipment and software such as LTSpice

-  * Doing Research with Dr.Guo involving HVAC control using IoT, crowdsensing, numerical modeling, and AI
+  * Did Research with Dr.Guo involving HVAC control using IoT, crowdsensing, numerical modeling, and AI

+  * Did a Michelin sponsored project involving AB PLCs, FANUC Cobot, and MechMind Machine Vision for loading rubber onto a conveyor

   * Contact Me: jysilva10052@gmail.com